 Menopause is a normal part of a woman’s life and doesn’t need to be “cured.”

 However, if the symptoms are too annoying, your family doctor can suggest some treatments.
-These may make you more comfortable as you go through this stage of life.
+These may help you go through this life stage more comfortably.

 It’s good to go to a counselor who can help you relieve symptoms of anxiety.
 This is especially true if you don’t really know what’s causing it.

 Many therapists practice cognitive behavior therapies.
 These teach you to change your way of thinking.
 This way, you can identify and redirect the thoughts that are causing you anxiety or stress.

 However, the therapy may not be enough on its own.
 If this is the case for you, you can go to other mental health experts.
 They can evaluate you and recommend a better treatment for fighting the problem.